keyonzi/LiveData/README.md

 result if there is no tour for whatever the query may be.
 Either the band doens't exist, or they aren't touring.
 As I said, it is a simple implementation.

+STEPS:

-Install required packages by running "pip install -r requirements.txt"
+Install required packages by running "pip install -r requirements.txt" Run live_data_test.py

-Run live_data_test.py
+**Existing Band Touring**
-When prompted "Enter Band Name:", type in an existing band name that is currently touring and hit 'enter'.
+When prompted "Enter Band Name:", type in *the cure* and hit 'enter' key Program will return with the first tour date of 10/6/22 in readable format

+**Existing Band Touring #2**
-Program will return with the first tour date
+When prompted "Enter Band Name:", type in *imagine dragons* and hit 'enter' Program will return with the first tour date of 06/01/22 readable format

+**Non-existing Band**
+When prompted "Enter Band Name:", type in *scooby* and hit 'enter' Program will return *No concerts for this band exist, try again* Program will prompt "Enter Band Name:" again
+Enter nothing into prompt and hit 'enter' key
+Program will return "Thanks for visiting!
+Goodbye"